Information on obtaining permits for structures and improvements adjoining Lake Bowen and Lake Blalock.

 As the final line of natural filtration for settling and sedimentation before the raw water reaches our R.B.
 Simms Drinking Water Treatment Facility, SWS is committed to maintaining the natural condition of Municipal Reservoir #1 with a natural and vegetative buffer.

 Consequently, no surface recreation of any kind is allowed – including swimming and any forms of watercraft.
-SWS also does not permit or allow new private structures or other forms of improvements such as docks or sitting areas on SWS Property up to the 780’ Mean Sea Level Contour Line at Municipal Reservoir #1.
+SWS does not allow new private structures or other forms of improvements such as sitting areas.
+With a valid SWS permit, adjacent property owners may install a single, stationary dock extending from SWS Property below the 780’ Mean Sea Level Contour Line at Municipal Reservoir #1.